Sjeanpierre/passenger-datadog-monitor/README.md

 Running `passenger-datadog-monitor print` will output stats and is useful for debugging.

+Running with `passenger-datadog-monitor host mystatsdhost` will send stats to `mystatsdhost` instead of `localhost`.

 [udp.rb](https://github.com/Sjeanpierre/passenger-datadog-monitor/blob/master/server/udp.rb) can be run locally when you want to see what is being received on the server side.